morrisclay/zigu/README.md

 This repo contains the early MVP for a Cloud µKernel guest designed to run on Firecracker with a minimal ABI and a flox-like developer experience.

+## Why This Exists (and Why It Matters)
+This project explores **user-space kernel primitives**: per‑workload µkernels with explicit scheduling, I/O, and memory control, without Linux in the hot path.
+These are not “unikernels as we know them” — the intent is composable, ephemeral kernels that can be tailored to a single workload.

+### What’s missing today
+- Unikernels are brittle and tooling‑poor.
+- eBPF is powerful but constrained and unsafe for whole‑program logic.
+- The Linux kernel is overkill for many cloud workloads.

+### Why Zig
+- Strong fit for OS‑adjacent code with safety and clarity.
+- Compile‑time configuration strips kernels down to exactly what a workload needs.
+- No runtime → predictable syscall boundaries.
+- Safer than C, while staying highly expressive for this layer.

+### Transformative outcome (if successful)
+Cloud workloads that are their own kernel.
+This could enable:
+- Microsecond‑level cold starts
+- Radical isolation without heavyweight VMs
+- Custom schedulers per workload (latency vs throughput vs energy)

 ## Quickstart (Agent Primer)

 ### 1) Key docs